2ptr/Shroud/README.md

   --file FILE           Custom shellcode file
   --msf                 Generate a Meterpreter template payload.
   --shell               Generate a reverse shell (cmd) template payload.

-encryption:
-  --xor                 Use XOR encryption.
-  --delta               Use delta encoding from Red Siege's delta encoder.
 ```

 ## Current Technique
 Shroud can use shellcode templates via `msfvenom` or custom shellcode files.

-The tool features several encryption and encoding options.
-The default method is RC4 encryption with a XOR'd key brute-force decrypted at runtime.
-Other options include XOR and deltas using [Red Siege's encoder](https://github.com/RedSiege/Delta-Encoder).
+The tool features RC4 encryption with a XOR'd key brute-force decrypted at runtime.

-By default, Shroud launches a camoflauged (PPID, thread address, working directory) `RuntimeBroker.exe` process.
-Future updates will allow you to specify victim processes and camoflauge parameters.
+By default, Shroud launches a camoflauged process from a random list of innocuous Windows processes (`RuntimeBroker.exe`,`svchost.exe`,etc)

-Strings are currently hardcoded.
-Hashing will be the first major update.

 Insertion is handled by dynamically-linked calls to standard API functions like `VirtualAllocEx` and `WriteProcessMemory`.
 I would strongly prefer to use remote file mapping, but I have yet to find a method for cross-compiling `OneCore.lib`.